I've Spent $60,000 On Shoes — & I DON'T Regret It

 Some people collect stamps.
 Others collect art.
 A select few, however, collect shoes — lots of them.

-Blame Sex and the City, but it's safe to say that shoe wardrobes worthy of the Kardashians are now considered a staple of aspirational living, alongside Champagne bubble baths and weekend getaways to Puerto Vallarta.
-And while we may not all be able to afford a Carrie Bradshaw-inspired shoe wardrobe filled to the brim with Manolos, Louobutins, and Jimmy Choos, they're certainly pretty to look at.
+Blame Sex and the City, but it's safe to say that shoe closets worthy of the Kardashians are now considered a staple of aspirational living, alongside Champagne bubble baths and weekend getaways to Puerto Vallarta.
+And while we may not all be able to afford a Carrie Bradshaw-inspired shoe closet filled to the brim with Manolos, Louobutins, and Jimmy Choos, they're certainly pretty to look at.

 These interviews have been edited and condensed for clarity.